Azerbaijani nationality law: Acquiring Azerbaijani nationality

 Nationality in Azerbaijan is typically acquired by birth to an Azerbaijani or later in life through naturalization.
+Unlike some developing countries, there is no program or accelerated route to citizenship of Azerbaijan via investment.

 By birth

 Until the 2014 amendment changed nationality requirements, jus soli, birth in Azerbaijan was the primary basis for acquiring nationality.
 A reversal of that policy was prompted by fears of the actions of neighboring post-Soviet spaces and challenges to Azerbaijani sovereignty.
 If both parents of a child born in Azerbaijan are foreigners or if one parent is a foreigner and the other is stateless or unknown, the child is not considered to be Azerbaijani.
 Those who can acquire nationality by birth include: